-Relevant to this consideration is a certain heightened sensitivity over conflict of interest concerns involving the nexus between Canadian hospitals and medical product manufacturers following a wellpublicized case involving an Ontario hospital, one of its physicians involved in clinical research, and the pharmaceutical company responsible for the drug research in question.
+Relevant to this consideration is a certain heightened sensitivity over conflict of interest concerns involving the nexus between Canadian hospitals and medical product manufacturers following a wellpublicized case involving an Ontario hospital, one of its physicians involved in clinical research, and the pharmaceutical company intent to injure the plaintiff or in a manner inconsistent with the social ends of that right (based on the "abuse of rights" doctrine).

+responsible for the drug research in question.
 In 1996, the drug company threatened the physician with legal action if she published research findings unfavorable to the company's product that she had been studying.
 The case involved important issues of research ethics and academic freedom that attracted national and international attention.
-The Report of the Committee of Inquiry into this case, initially published in 2001, found that the company should not have attempted to impede the physician from informing patients, regulators and the scientific community of the risks that she had identified regarding the drug in question.
+The Report of the Committee of Inquiry into this case. initially published in 2001, found that the company should not have attempted to impede the physician from informing patients, regulators and the scientific community of the risks that she had identified regarding the drug in question.
 The committee recommended that companies should not attempt to suppress or control results, and that all research hospitals should have in place a policy - and measures to ensure its implementation - that prohibits agreements, contracts, or protocols that have clauses that restrict communication of risks identified in research projects, particularly clinical trials.
 Research hospitals were advised to react strongly in support of their clinical researchers if any sponsor threatens the researchers' independence or academic freedom, in order to fulfil their responsibility to protect the safety of their patients.